deltaswapio/deltaswap/whitepapers/0005_data_availability.md

 In v1, a node would submit the VAA directly to Solana, with complex logic for fault tolerance and retries.
 The first signed VAA would "win" a race and be persisted on-chain as the canonical signed VAA for this message.

-Instead, each node will now locally persist the full signed VAA and broadcast it to the gossip network, where it can be received both by guardian nodes and unprivileged nodes (like future relayer services) that joined the gossip network.
+Instead, each node will now locally persist the full signed VAA and broadcast it to the gossip network, where it can be received both by phylax nodes and unprivileged nodes (like future relayer services) that joined the gossip network.

-Locally persisted state is crucial to maintain data availability across the network - it is used to serve API queries (if enabled) and rebroadcast signed VAAs to other guardians that missed them.
+Locally persisted state is crucial to maintain data availability across the network - it is used to serve API queries (if enabled) and rebroadcast signed VAAs to other phylaxs that missed them.

 We can't rely on gossip to provide atomic or reliable broadcast - messages may be lost, or nodes may be down.
 We need to assume that nodes can and will lose all of their local state, and be down for maintenance, including nodes used to serve a public API.
 Clients relying on the API therefore have to rely on multiple nodes to provide fault tolerance.
 Typically, clients would implement this by rotating through a set of known API endpoints operated by different service providers, alternating or randomizing them while polling for VAA completion.